Use case #0001

 Contribution regularity24/24 months — no gaps

-Telecom behaviour — Jio / Airtel data (with consent)
+Telecom behavior — Jio / Airtel data (with consent)

 Mobile plan tenureSame number, same plan: 4 years